 - microrobotics lab to investigate tiny smart systems.

-Used for teaching, research and commercial partnerships, Massey's microbrewery includes:
+Massey's microbrewery is used for teaching, research and commercial partnerships.
+The facility includes:

 - 200L brew capacity

-- 10 200L combined fermentation and conditioning tanks
+- ten 200L combined fermentation and conditioning tanks

 - clean-in-place (CIP) system

 - computer-based process control and data acquisition system